Easy Teriyaki Chicken

 Make sure sauce wraps around every chicken piece completely.

-Easy Teriyaki Chicken Recipe Pin it
+Easy Teriyaki Chicken Recipe Pin

 Easy Teriyaki Chicken Recipe | chefemmakitchen.com